Contact Lawmakers

 State your message clearly at the beginning of your communication (“I am writing/calling to ask you to….).
 Use supporting messages to underscore your main message throughout all of your communications. - Make sure your legislator knows that you are a constituent.

-Be certain to communicate your position as a constituent.
 Your legislators need to understand the reasons for your call/letter/email.
-Your communication will stand out and demand more attention if they know that you are a constituent. - Be brief.
+Your communication will stand out and demand more attention if they know that you are a constituent.
+If you call the office, make sure they take down your home address and be sure to include it in any written correspondence. - Be brief.

 When composing your communication, remember to be brief, concise, and neat – get to your point right away.
 Always remember to check your spelling and grammar before sending it.
 If you are leaving a phone message, be brief and concise. - Convey the personal impact of this issue.